Please support SAAWA Weed Harvester Operating Fund

 We intend to operate the weed harvester 5 days a week from July 15 through August 30 and on four Saturdays during that period to help shoreline property owners clean up weeds which may wash up on shore.

-To make your secure online donation to the
+Click to make a secure online donation

 Questions or want to volunteer?